codenameyau/dotfiles/reference/bash-sheet.md

  * `for file; do cp "$file" /backup/; done`
   . **This concise version of the `for` loop iterates the positional parameters**. <<BR>>It's basically the equivalent of `for file in "$@"`.
  * `for (( i = 0; i < 50; i++ )); do printf "%02d," "$i"; done`
-  . **Generates a comma-separated list of numbers zero-padded to two digits**. <<BR>>''(The last character will be a comma, yes, if you really want to get rid of it; you can - but it defeats the simplicity of this example)''
+  . **Generates a comma-separated list of numbers zero-padded to two digits**. <<BR>>"(The last character will be a comma, yes, if you really want to get rid of it; you can - but it defeats the simplicity of this example)"
  * `while read _ line; do echo "$line"; done < file`
   . **This `while` loop continues so long as the `read` command is successful**. <<BR>>(Meaning, so long as lines can be read from the file).
 The example basically just throws out the first column of data from a file and prints the rest.
  * `until myserver; do echo "My Server crashed with exit code: $?; restarting it in 2 seconds .."; sleep 2; done`